jtanderson/IdentityMapping/readme.md

 ### 5/19 Meeting:
   - [ ] revisit extended.js (especially intersection logic) for AJAX posting to DB
      - Looked at extended.js: At start of extended.js, we want to check db for user's sessId & return the circles & intersections

 ### 5/26 Meeting:
-- [ ] Figure out where session is created!
+- [ ] Figure out where session is created (?)
-- [ ] Need more qualification (in SurveyController color) in get request, must get MOST RECENT (maybe groupby (circleId) orderedby (created at) take (most recent timestamp)
+- [ ] Need more qualification (in SurveyController color) in get request, must get MOST RECENT (maybe groupby (circleId) orderedby (created at) take (most recent timestamp) - use Eloquent?

+- [ ] for loop verus foreach circles loop
+- [ ] Figure out Eloquent's naming system for variables, thought it only needed for us to make a class variable & then it could pull data through it

 ## Fixed bugs:
   - [x] create sessionCheck middleware that checks if participant has a sessId already recorded in the db.
 If not, add them to db and launch start